bharatsesham/obsidian/readme.md

 In addition to the 3D models and animations, you might also need data for the AI to use when interacting with the user.
 This could include a language model for understanding and generating text, as well as a database of user preferences and history for personalizing the AI's responses.

+**Dev - Prod**

+In Development:

+Developers can use docker-compose.dev.yml to run all services with configurations suitable for development.
+The init-dev.sh script can set up any necessary development environment details such as building images, starting containers, etc.

+In Production:

+docker-compose.prod.yml would contain configurations for production, such as setting up volumes for persistence, environment variables for production databases, etc.
+The init-prod.sh script would handle setting up the production environment.
+Adding a New Service:

+To add a new service, create a new directory under services/ with its Dockerfile and any other service-specific files.
+Include the service in the docker-compose.dev.yml and docker-compose.prod.yml with the necessary overrides for each environment.
+Running Services:

+For development, one would run scripts/init-dev.sh or docker-compose -f docker-compose.dev.yml up.
+For production, one would run scripts/init-prod.sh or docker-compose -f docker-compose.prod.yml up.
+Remember, it's important to update the README.md with instructions for setting up and running the services in both development and production environments.
+This structure should allow for easy scaling and management of your services within the repository.

 **Quick Guide to Run Docker Commands.**

 Introduction: